Amazon Product Photography Requirements: Complete 2026 Compliance Guide

 Pure white.
 RGB 255,255,255.
 Not off-white, not light gray, not cream.
 Amazon specifically checks for pure white and will reject images that fall short.
 This applies to the entire background area — corners, edges, and any space between product components.

 Getting a truly pure white background requires either careful in-camera technique (separate background lighting) or post-production cleanup.
 Our white background photography guide covers both approaches in detail.
+The single biggest factor in achieving RGB 255,255,255 in-camera is your lighting setup for product photography — without a dedicated background light or sufficient distance between the product and backdrop, the background will consistently render grey regardless of post work.

 Product Fill